chinapedia/wikipedia.abstract.en/Page/Persian_language.md

 Classical Persian

-Kalila_wa_Dimna_001.jpg, an influential work in Persian literature]] "Classical Persian" loosely refers to the standardized language of medieval Persia used in literature and poetry.
+, an influential work in Persian literature]] "Classical Persian" loosely refers to the standardized language of medieval Persia used in literature and poetry.
 This is the language of the 10th to 12th centuries, which continued to be used as literary language and lingua franca under the "Persianized" Turko-Mongol dynasties during the 12th to 15th centuries, and under restored Persian rule during the 16th to 19th centuries.[72]

 Persian during this time served as lingua franca of Greater Persia and of much of the Indian subcontinent.
 It was also the official and cultural language of many Islamic dynasties, including the Samanids, Buyids, Tahirids, Ziyarids, the Mughal Empire, Timurids, Ghaznavids, Karakhanids, Seljuqs, Khwarazmians, the Sultanate of Rum, Delhi Sultanate, the Shirvanshahs, Safavids, Afsharids, Zands, Qajars, Khanate of Bukhara, Khanate of Kokand, Emirate of Bukhara, Khanate of Khiva, Ottomans and also many Mughal successors such as the Nizam of Hyderabad.
 Persian was the only non-European language known and used by Marco Polo at the Court of Kublai Khan and in his journeys through China.[73]

 Use in Asia Minor

-Ottoman_miniature_painters.jpg.]]
+.]]
 Despite Anatolia having been ruled at various times prior to the Middle Ages by various Persian-speaking dynasties originating in Iran, the language lost its traditional foothold there with the demise of the Sasanian Empire.
 Centuries later however, the practise and usage of Persian in the region would be strongly revived.
 A branch of the Seljuks, the Sultanate of Rum, took Persian language, art and letters to Anatolia.[74]
 They adopted Persian language as the official language of the empire.[75]
 The Ottomans, which can roughly be seen as their eventual successors, took this tradition over.
 Persian was the official court language of the empire, and for some time, the official language of the empire.[76]
 The educated and noble class of the Ottoman Empire all spoke Persian, such as Sultan Selim I, despite being Safavid Iran's archrival and a staunch opposer of Shia Islam.[77]
 It was a major literary language in the empire.[78]
 Some of the noted earlier Persian works during the Ottoman rule are Idris Bidlisi's _Hasht Bihisht_, which began in 1502 and covered the reign of the first eight Ottoman rulers, and the _Salim-Namah_, a glorification of Selim I.[79] After a period of several centuries, Ottoman Turkish (which was highly Persianised itself) had developed towards a fully accepted language of literature, which was even able to satisfy the demands of a scientific presentation.[80]
 However, the number of Persian and Arabic loanwords contained in those works increased at times up to 88%.[81]

 Use in South Asia

-Agra_India_persian_poem.jpg, India, 18th century]]
+, India, 18th century]]

-Agra_castle_India_persian_poem.jpg, India]]
+, India]]

 The Persian language influenced the formation of many modern languages in West Asia, Europe, Central Asia, and South Asia.
 Following the Turko-Persian Ghaznavid conquest of South Asia, Persian was firstly introduced in the region by Turkic Central Asians.[82]
 The basis in general for the introduction of Persian language into the subcontinent was set, from its earliest days, by various Persianized Central Asian Turkic and Afghan dynasties.[83]
 For five centuries prior to the British colonization, Persian was widely used as a second language in the Indian subcontinent, due to the admiration the Mughals (who were of Turco-Mongol origin) had for the foreign language.
 It took prominence as the language of culture and education in several Muslim courts on the subcontinent and became the sole "official language" under the Mughal emperors.
 Beginning in 1843, though, English and Hindustani gradually replaced Persian in importance on the subcontinent.[84]
 Evidence of Persian's historical influence there can be seen in the extent of its influence on certain languages of the Indian subcontinent.
 Words borrowed from Persian are still quite commonly used in certain Indo-Aryan languages, especially Urdu, also historically known as Hindustani.
 There is also a small population of Zoroastrian Iranis in India, who migrated in the 19th century to escape religious execution in Qajar Iran and speak a Dari dialect.

 Contemporary Persian

-Persian_keyboard_layout,_unshifted.gif

 Qajar dynasty